Central Western railway line: Export coal traffic

 Coal had been noted by the earliest explorers to the Central Queensland region, but domestic demand was met by relatively small local mines.
 In the 1950s major exploration programs identified large reserves of high quality coal, and a series of mines and associated railways have been developed since that time.
 The first line, to the Callide mine, was 14 km connecting to the Callide Valley branch opened in 1953, with coal railed to Gladstone via Mount Morgan (the Abt rack section being bypassed in 1952) and Rockhampton.
 Further mines opened, increasing tonnage to the point where a new direct line to Gladstone was built, known as the Moura Short line, opened in 1968.

-Other mines were developed in the Blackwater-Emerald region, with a series of lines built to enable the coal to be railed to Gladstone, known as the Blackwater system.
+Other mines were developed in the Blackwater-Emerald region, with a series of lines built to enable the coal to be railed to Gladstone via the Central Line to Rockhampton then south to Gladstone via the North Coast Line.
+Gradually as the volume of coal increased the lines were gradually upgraded as well as the rollingstock.
 The individual branch lines in this system are detailed in the Branch Lines section below.
 Coal is also railed to the Stanwell Power Station.

 Coal tonnage railed to Gladstone steadily increased, requiring innovations such as multiple locomotives (up to 6 diesel-electrics and then 5 electric) distributed front and mid-train and controlled by radio (Locotrol) from the front locomotive, introduced in 1976.
 The length of the longest trains on the system is 1.7 km.